eventnetusa/eventnet/src/_vip/walmart-tour.md

       #### Offer clients a valuable opportunity to reach consumers where they
-      shop, in parking lots and storefront of the world's largest retailer.&nbsp;
+      shop, in parking lots and storefronts of the world's largest retailer.&nbsp;